w3c/wcag-act-rules/content/implementations.md

 </section>

 {::nomarkdown} {% include box.html type="start" title="Summary" %} {:/}
 The tables on these pages show how many ACT Rules different accessibility test tools and methodologies have consistently implemented.
 Each implementation links to a report with more details on how rules are implemented.
+For understanding consistency, see [understanding ACT consistency](#understandingactconsistency).
 {::nomarkdown} {% include box.html type="end" %} {:/}

 ## Test Methodologies